eu-digital-identity-wallet/av-app-ios-wallet-ui/README.md

 11. A browser will open, confirming that the Verifier has accepted your request.
 12. Return to the app.
 The flow is now complete.

-### Proximity flow

-1. Log in to the EUDI Wallet app.
-2. You will be on the "Home" tab of the "Dashboard" screen.
-3. Tap the "Authenticate" button on the first informative card.
-A modal with two options will appear.
-4. Select "In person".
-5. You will be prompted to enable Bluetooth (if it is not already enabled) and grant the necessary permissions for the app to use it (if you have not already done so).
-6. The Verifier scans the presented QR code.
-7. The app's "Request" screen will load.
-Here, you can select or deselect which attributes to share with the Verifier.
-You must select at least one attribute to proceed.
-8. Tap "Share".
-9. Enter the PIN you set up during the initial steps.
-10. Upon successful authentication, tap "Close".
-11. The Verifier will receive the data you chose to share.
-12. You will return to the "Home" tab of the "Dashboard" screen.
-The flow is now complete.

 ## How to build - Quick start guide

 [This document](wiki/how_to_build.md) describes how you can build the application and deploy the issuing and verification services locally.